MTT Strategy: Tournament Poker from Registration to Final Table 2026

 The biggest sizing mistake at this stage is using the same 2.5x open at 40bb that worked at 100bb.
 A 2.5x open at 40bb commits 6.25% of your stack preflop, and if you get 3-bet shoved on for your remaining 38bb, you are often priced in to call with hands you never wanted to stack off.
 Reducing to a min-raise solves the problem without reducing the fold equity of your open by much.

-The transition from polarised to linear 3-betting is one of the most commonly missed adjustments in online MTTs.
-Regulars who never update their 3-bet range get exploited hard by opponents who notice they are always 3-betting for value below 60bb and start folding hands like AQ and JJ that would have been clear calls at deeper stacks.
+The transition from polarised to linear to all-in is one of the most commonly missed MTT adjustments.
+Regulars who never update their 3-bet range get exploited by opponents who notice they are always 3-betting for value below 60bb and start folding hands like AQ and JJ.
+For the complete breakdown including value-to-bluff ratios, sizing by stack depth, and position-by-position ranges, see our 3-bet ranges, sizing and bluff math guide.

 Building the Stack You Need for the Bubble